zonde306/ST-Prompt-Template/docs/features.md

 	> Only effective when **Immediate Lore Book Loading** is enabled
 	>
-	> Modifications will trigger rewrites
+	> Modifications will be rewritten and overwrite previous content

 ---